ETH-WindMil/benchmarktu1402/README.md

   </tbody>
 </table>

+## How to Cite

+Tatsis, K. Chatzi, E. (2019) "A numerical benchmark for system identification under operational and environmental variability", Proceedings of the 7th International Operational Modal Analysis Conference (IOMAC).

+## Found a Bug?

+If you think you've found a bug, go ahead and create a new [GitHub issue](https://help.github.com/en/articles/creating-an-issue).
+Be sure to include as much information as possible so that we can reproduce the bug.

 ## Notes

 - The backend and frontend are currently not connected
+- Extraction of strain time history is not yet available
 - The code can be configured and executed through main.py script
 - All python dependencies are included in [Anaconda](https://www.anaconda.com/distribution/) installations